Preparing shrimp on the grill is one of the easiest methods of cooking them. From start to finish, this recipe takes about 20 minutes to make!

 Not long!
 You only need to grill them for about 3 minutes on each side over medium-high heat.

 No, because you won't be able to thread them on skewers.
-But you can quickly defrost them by placing them in a large bowl, filling it with cool water, and replacing the water a few times.
+But you can quickly defrost them by placing them in a large bowl, filling the bowl with cool water, and replacing the water a few times.

 Probably.
 Wooden skewers can burn over a hot grill.
 Soaking them in water is not a foolproof method, but some say it helps prevent them from burning.